iverge93/CrudNodejsMongodb/README.md

 This is a CRUD application.
-In this application you'll can create, upgrade, delete and get notes created by users.
+In this application you can create, upgrade, delete and get notes created by users.